learn-co-curriculum/java-mod-3-tdd-lab/README.md

 ```

 If you run the test above, you will see that it fails since the code did not
 account for this!
+Add the `@Disabled` annotation to the test method for now, so
-Let's go back and modify it.
+we can skip this test.
+Now let's go back and modify the code:

 ```java
 public String[] fizzBuzzArray(int number) {